 3Ottawa Hospital Research Institute and University of Ottawa, Canada

-The Interrupted Time Series (ITS) design is commonly used to evaluate large-scale policy change or public health interventions when randomisation is infeasible.
-In ITS studies, measurements are collected at regular intervals pre and post an interruption.
+The interrupted time series (ITS) design is commonly used to evaluate large-scale policy change or public health interventions when randomisation is infeasible.
+In ITS studies, measurements are collected at regular intervals before and after an interruption.
 The pre-interruption period is used to estimate an underlying time trend that, when projected into the post-interruption period, creates a counterfactual for what would have occurred without the interruption.
 The impact of the interruption can then be quantified using a variety of metrics such as immediate and long-term effects.
 Several statistical methods are available for the analysis and meta-analysis of ITS studies.
 However, there has been no empirical evaluation of the impact of using different statistical methods to analyse ITS studies and meta-analyse their results.

 Objectives: To empirically compare meta-analysis results obtained from different meta-analysis and ITS analysis methods when applied to real-world ITS data.